-February, the last month of summer is already here!
+February, the last month of summer is here!
 The late summer vegetable garden is full of goodies to harvest and things to plant and sow.
 Time goes so quickly in the garden, especially when you plan around the seasons.
 There is always something to do or prepare for.

 To sow this month: Asian greens, Beetroot, Broccoli, Cabbage, Carrots, Cauliflower, Kale, Lettuce, Onions, Radish, Rocket, Spring Onion, Swedes, Turnips

 To plant from seedlings: Broccoli, Cabbage, Cauliflower, Celery, Leeks, Lettuce, Fennel, Silverbeet

 February has to be one of the most rewarding months for the NZ vegetable garden.
 In the late summer vegetable garden, crops will be ripening quickly in the heat and you'll have a heap of produce.

 Finding ways to preserve your excess fruits and vegetables is one of my favourite things to do (such as these Zucchini, apple and berry